 Interestingly, Galena and Siegel are actually higher than many of the prominent summits around Lake Tahoe.
 In fact, Mount Siegel would be the Douglas County highpoint if it weren't for East Peak 9591', which is located in the Sierra Nevada within the Heavenly Ski Area being just within Nevada.
 So one might say that Mount Siegel is the highest mountain in Douglas County located outside of the Sierra Nevada and second highest in Douglas County, Nevada.

 From the west, Pine Nut Road heads east of Highway 395 towards the base of the mountains.
-However, once the road hits about 5700 feet, dirt roads follow the rest of the way up the north side of the peak, and road conditions are generally iffy.
+However, once the road hits about 5700 feet, dirt roads follow the rest of the way up the north side of the peak, and road conditions are not suitable for 2WD.
 A 4WD is recommended.
-Getting much higher than the 6,000’ level is iffy, and it still puts you well over 6 miles from the summit.

-From the east, access is better.
-That is because the Red Canyon Road leaves from the pavement and heads directly into the heart of mountains.
+From the east, access also requires 4WD via Red Canyon Road leaves from the pavement and heads directly into the heart of mountains.
 The summit of Mount Siegel can be reached by hiking up 5 miles of mostly jeep trail.